ctruett/Checklist.vim/readme.markdown

     :let g:checklist_use_timestamps = 0

 #### Updates
+    03.06.2011 - Changed the ascii box &lt;81&gt; to an asterick.
+(Didn't really want to though!)
     01.06.2011 - Added datestamp support.
     05.28.2011 — Major Rehaul.
 Much faster.
 Added syntax file and packaged into .zip.
     05.24.2011 — Rewrote entire plugin.
 Should be faster and easier.